newrelic/newrelic-telemetry-sdk-dotnet/src/NewRelic.Telemetry/Spans/README.md

 ### The `SpanBuilder`
 The `SpanBuilder` is a tool to help build new Spans.
 In this exaxmple, a `SpanBuilder` is instantiated with a `SpanId` and it is associated to a trace with a `TraceId`.
-The SpanIdis required and must be unique.
+The SpanId is required and must be unique.

 ```CSharp
 var traceId = Guid.NewGuid().ToString();